DaWolf85/GTAVAutoPatcher/README.md

 DESCRIPTION:

-This program will automatically back up your existing files, and downpatch your game to version 1.27, whether it's the Rockstar version, or the Steam version.
+This program will automatically back up your existing files, and downgrade any GTA V install to version 1.27, whether it's the Rockstar version, or the Steam version.
 Once it's done so, you can restore the previously backed-up version of the game by running the program again.

 INSTRUCTIONS: